mb3188/TD_seq_paper_scripts/README.txt

 ############################  RNA-seq analysis

-# Everything remains the same as above, the same pipline is used the difference is that  aln_pipeline_RNA.pbs
+# Everything remains the same as above, the same pipline is used the difference is that  aln_pipeline_RNAseq.pbs
-and  aln_pipelin_RNA.sh parameters should be used for a run and new project folder in which run will occur should be created.
+and  aln_pipelin_RNAseq.sh parameters should be used for a run and new project folder in which run will occur should be created.

-After alignment is finished the number of reads aligned and counts of the reads per feature can be obtained by using the
+After alignment is finished the number of reads aligned and counts of the reads per feature can be obtained by using the extract_map_reads.sh and  extract_map_reads.pbs scripts.

 After having raw counts calculated by HTseq we use DNAseq2 package in R using